arminrm/EZ-Maps/README.md

 # EZ-Maps
-GIS software program in C++ that lets the user visualize and solve travel optimization problems in Toronto
+GIS software program in C++ that lets the user visualize and solve travel optimization problems in Toronto.
+Due to the University of Toronto's Academic Integrity Policy, the code for this project is not made publicly available.

 <div>
   <img src="https://img.shields.io/badge/-C++-informational" />